-Programme co-ordinator: Dr W Anker Tel: 021 808 2163 E-mail: anker@sun.ac.za Website: www.sun.ac.za/afrikaans/faculty/arts/afrikaans-dutch
+Programme Leader: Dr W Anker

+Website: www.sun.ac.za/afrikaans/faculty/arts/afrikaans-dutch

 3.2.4 MA (Creative Writing)

 - An honours degree in one of the following languages: Afrikaans, English, German, French or an African language, or an equivalent qualification that Senate regards as sufficient. - Selection is based on a portfolio.